AgonConsole8/agon-docs/docs/MOS-API.md

 Parameters:

-- `HL(U)`: Pointer to source string to extract from
+- `HL(U)`: Pointer to a zero-terminated source string to extract from
 - `DE(U)`: Pointer to string for divider matching, or `0` for default (space)
-- `A`: Flags.
+- `C`: Flags.
 Depending on flags, the result string will be zero terminated or not

 The flags are a bit-field to enable various different options